 Partnering institutions join a robust network to address statewide concerns about dual-credit rigor and quality.

-To learn more, or to become a member, please contact Jennifer Saenz, Associate Director of Strategic Partnerships and Outreach.
+To learn more, or to become a member, please contact Jennifer Saenz, Director of Strategic Partnerships and Outreach.